polmoreno/DEVELOPMENT-AND-OPERATIONS/README.md

 ### Scope

 Scope plays the most significant role in the overall cost of an engagement.
 Consider scoping a vulnerability assessment.
-There is often a considerable benefit and need to conduct a full-scope, in- depth review of every node in an environment.
+There is often a considerable benefit and need to conduct a full-scope, in-depth review of every node in an environment.
 The equipment and software employed are usually part of the price (less additional licensing requirements), setup and configuration are already being conducted, and the addition of target space to the contract is generally cost-effective.
 This scoping effort is arguably straight forward and typically broken into the asset type being assessed.
 Scoping